kylegraycar/graycar-consulting/index.markdown

 ![tainr](/img/TAINR.png)

 I developed a touchscreen ordering interface for the Los Angeles startup TAINR.
 This interface is embedded into TAINR's bulk-food displensing kiosks and utilizes ReactJS, Firebase, and Stripe.

+>
+Kyle is like a Swiss Army knife for your company.
+Everything form marketing, website building, project management, MVP strategy and even coding, he has it all under his set of tools / skills.
+And the best part is that he gets it done in a productive and transparent manner -- Voicing challenges, and bringing additional resources when needed to get the job done!
+It is truly a pleasure to work with him and have him involved in different levels of whatever project you are working on.
+I strive to learn a bit everyday from him on his management methods and approach to tackling tasks.
+He's also a great team player and always brings the best attitude to every meeting.
+>
+-- Camilo Giraldo, Co-Founder & CEO

 ___